tomaka/redshirt/kernel-standalone-builder/simpleboot/simpleboot/docs/ABI.md

 ### ELF32 / PE32

-If your kernel is a 32-bit binary, then it will run in protected mode, without any paging and with flat segmentation (meaning segments will have the base of 0 and limit of 0xFFFFFFFF).
+If your kernel is a 32-bit binary (or 64-bit but `-g` force GRUB compatiblity mode flag was used), then the kernel will run in protected mode, without any paging and with flat segmentation (meaning segments will have the base of 0 and limit of 0xFFFFFFFF).
 These 32-bit kernels are loaded with a 100% GRUB-compatible Multiboot2 protocol.

 Note that 32-bit is *just for kernel* backward compatibility, you'll still have to have a 64-bit machine (EFI32 and legacy computers without long mode not supported).